 As we went through the play and education opportunities, showed her pictures, listened to the sounds, practiced in the MRI tunnel and IV preparation, and provided positive coping mechanisms, her confidence shifted.
 She knew that she would be successful in having her MRI without sedation by the end of our session.

-Most people, and especially children, are more comfortable knowing what to expect in a medical setting with little to no surprises, and thats what we do as Certified Child Life Specialists we seek to create a more comfortable and positive experience while normalizing the hospital environment for kids, Felson advises.
+Most people, and especially children, are more comfortable knowing what to expect in a medical setting with little to no surprises, and that's what we do as Certified Child Life Specialists we seek to create a more comfortable and positive experience while normalizing the hospital environment for kids, Felson advises.

-Florida Hospital for Children is expanding its vision for a Picture Perfect future.
+AdventHealth for Children is expanding its vision for a Picture Perfect future.

-Felson concludes, My passion is working with children and families to improve their hospital experiences and procedures the Picture Perfect program is just one example of how the Child Life Department is always looking for more ways to promote positive medical moments for kids and families throughout the Florida Hospital for Children network.
+Felson concludes, My passion is working with children and families to improve their hospital experiences and procedures the Picture Perfect program is just one example of how the Child Life Department is always looking for more ways to promote positive medical moments for kids and families throughout the AdventHealth for Children network.